-Dedicated Physician Mentors guide interns through the entire healthcare internship abroad experience.
+Dedicated Physician Mentors guide interns through the entire medical internship abroad experience.
 IMA’s structured programs include extensive training on infection control, region-specific orientations, and continuous support from in-country and U.S.-based staff.

 Medical School Admissions Consulting

 IMA’s alumni have access to graduate school admissions support, including letters of recommendation, personal statement reviews, and interview coaching.
-Our structured programs allow students to incorporate MCAT prep during their healthcare internship abroad.
+Our structured programs allow students to incorporate MCAT prep during their medical internship abroad.

 Safety, Security & Insurance

 IMA makes every effort to assure the safety of our interns.
 Our Program Residences are located in gated communities with 24/7 security staff.
 All medical internship programs include comprehensive travel medical insurance at no additional cost.
 All treks and safaris organized by IMA contract vetted travel partners and guides.